 Helping people to reach conclusions during the family mediation process

 During the family mediation process, parties are encouraged to consider multiple options.
-The family mediator is not concerned about achieving the overall 'best results', but aims to support the couple in reaching conclusions that both parties are content with, and are right for the couple.
-We assess proposals and provide analysis as to whether they achieve the goals set out by the parties in family mediation or whether their are other options that better fit the parties' family mediation objectives.
+The family mediator is not concerned about achieving the overall best results but aims to support the couple in reaching conclusions that both parties are content with, and are right for the couple.
+We assess proposals and provide analysis as to whether they achieve the goals set out by the parties in family mediation or whether there are other options that better fit the parties’ family mediation objectives.
 If needed, we can reality test proposals and look at their short, medium and long-term viability.
 Crucially, even if there is a successful outcome to family mediation, the conclusions reached are without prejudice and not legally binding.
-If conclusions are reached, however, we are able to provide our expert judgement as to what such conclusions would likely to be evidenced by the court.
+If conclusions are reached, however, we are able to provide our expert judgement as to what such conclusions would likely be evidenced by the court.

 During family mediation, the family mediator may feel that expert information is required.
 Often, in financial matters, experts such as surveyors, pension experts or accountants will be required, and in child matters, child psychologists or family therapists may be required.
 We can provide parties with details of experts we regularly use and trust, such as surveyors, counsellors, pension experts and parenting support providers, and, if you would like us to, we can instruct them on your behalf.

 - Mediation Information and Assessment Meetings (MIAMs);

 - Separation and divorce;

 - Housing and property arrangements;

 - Care of children and visiting arrangements; and